18F/handbook/_pages/policies/tech-policies/responding-to-public-disclosure-vulnerabilities.md

 Scores of `low`, `moderate`, and `high` are subjective.

-In the case of an **incident**, the responder has determined for any reason that the vulnerability has _already_ impacted system confidentiality, integrity, or availability.
+In the case of an **incident**, the responder has determined the vulnerability has _already_ impacted system confidentiality, integrity, or availability.
 The responder immediately follows the [security incident process](../security-incidents/).

-* *cloud.gov note:* If the reported issue involves **[cloud.gov](https://cloud.gov)** and is scored **moderate or higher**, the first responder **must** mention `@cg-team` in Slack and email **[`cloud-gov-emergency@gsa.gov`](mailto:cloud-gov-emergency@gsa.gov)**, so the cloud.gov team can help determine impact and respond to incidents.

-If the first responder is unable to make a determination of risk severity, the responder should immediately post in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel and seek counsel from other responders, as well as @-ing the TTS Tech Portfolio Lead of the affected product or service.
+If the first responder is unable to make a determination of risk severity, the responder should immediately post in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel and seek counsel from other responders, as well as @-ing the lead of the affected product or service.

 ## 2. File an issue

-For vulnerabilities categorized as **low**, an Issue should be created in the appropriate GitHub repo or project management tool and assigned to the appropriate TTS Tech Portfolio Lead to prioritize further.
+For vulnerabilities categorized as **low**, an Issue should be created in the corresponding GitHub repo or project management tool for the affected system by the product or service team.
+The TTS Tech Portfolio should be included in the issue for tracking purposes.

-For vulnerabilities of **medium**, **high**, or **incident**, an issue must be filed in the private [security incident repository](https://github.com/18F/security-incidents/issues) and assigned to the appropriate TTS Tech Portfolio Lead.
+For vulnerabilities of **medium**, **high** issue must be filed in the private repository.
+If the issue is also an **incident**, it must be filed [security incident repository](https://github.com/18F/security-incidents/issues) and assigned Tech Portfolio to the issue as well.

-Regardless of where the issue is filed, the first responder should advise the TTS Tech Portfolio Lead on next steps.
+Regardless of where the issue is filed, the first responder should advise the solution provider on next steps.

 The first responder is responsible for closing out the GitHub issue once they are satisfied that the issue has been resolved (whether remediated or marked `wont fix` or `false positive`).

-The first responder will communicate directly with the TTS Tech Portfolio Lead, who is responsible for communication with the system's engineering team throughout the remediation lifecycle.

 ## 3. Respond to reporter